 It’ll find me… no matter where I hide…

-My instincts where saying “run and hide,” but my mind was yelling “get out of the park.”
+My instincts were telling me to run and hide, but my mind was yelling “Get out of the park!”
 There had to be some way to escape…

 I slowly cleared the open door, my eyes looking to both sides to make sure nothing was waiting for me.